tomahawkins/volleyball/jv-strategy.md

     - Report all possible injuries and head contacts.
     - Watch over your teammates.
 Spot and callout hazzardous situations.
     - Don't get in a situation where you are alone with an adult: coaches, other parents, etc.
-        - Most sexual assult victums know the perpetrator.
+        - Most sexual assult victims know the perpetrator.
-    - Identify signs of a preditor grooming a potential victum: you or your teamates.
+    - Identify signs of a preditor grooming a potential victim: you or your teamates.
         - Undue attention, "accidental" touching, contacting via side channels: social media, text.
     - Buddy system at all times when you need to leave the group.
 Groups of 2 ok, 3 is stronger.
     - Arrange rides in advance.
 We get back late, after dark on away games.